COVID-19 (novel coronavirus) Updates and Resources

 - Mondays – Fridays: 10 a.m. to 5 p.m.

-The 24-Hour computer lab is open with limited seating.
+The 24-Hour computer lab and expansion into HL 107 is open with limited seating.

 Accessing the Building